BaybhinProgramming25/TranscriptParser/README.md

 This program is specifically for __computer science students__ attending __Stony Brook University__, as so far the sample space data used is limited to students within the CSE program.

+## What to Install

+- Docker Desktop
+- Ollama (specifically llama3:8b model)

 ## Installation
 This program assumes you have downloaded the __Python__ programming language, which also comes with __pip__ package manager.